 Over the past years, many leading European banks have been sanctioned for money laundering offenses.
-The latest huge scandal just recently has rocked Danske Bank with around $235 billion in non-resident flows between 2007 and 2015 that can be deemed suspicious, is just the latest example.
-Despite the huge figure, it represents less than half the cross-border transactions that passed through the country, according to figures provided by the central bank in Tallinn, Bloomberg reports.
+The big scandal that just has recently rocked Danske Bank with around $235 billion in non-resident flows between 2007 and 2015 that can be deemed suspicious, is just the latest example.
+Despite the huge figure, it represents less than half of the cross-border transactions that passed through the country, according to figures provided by the central bank in Tallinn, Bloomberg reports.

 European “fat cats”

 Naturally, this problem is not unique, it concerns the entire European banking sector.
-According to a study by the British company Fortytwo Data, 90% biggest European banks (18 of the 20) have already been sanctioned for infringements of the anti-money laundering systems.
-“Many of these sanctions have taken place in recent years, indicating that money laundering has become common practice,” the company stated in a press release, altcoopsys.org report.
+According to a study by the British company Fortytwo Data, 90% of the biggest European banks (18 of the 20) have already been sanctioned for infringements of the anti-money laundering systems.
+“Many of these sanctions have taken place in recent years, indicating that money laundering has become common practice,” the company stated in a press release.

 Among the biggest European banks that have been sanctioned the study also cites the Spanish bank Santander and the British banks HSBC, Barclays, Lloyds, and RBS.
 According to the data collected by the National Crime Agency (NCA), only in the United Kingdom money laundering has reached €171.6billion a year.